informalsystems/quint/doc/adr004-effect-system.md

 ## Summary

+Reasoning about state changes in a system is difficult.
+It is even tricky to try to automate analysis of the aggregate state updates and reads that are specified by a set of operators.
+We would like to have an elegant way of ensuring specifications are valid before we hand them to the model checker, and a way of providing users with clear feedback on when they are making invalid updates (or failing to make required updates).

 This is the proposal of a simple read & update effect system for TNT, with two
 objectives:
 1. Check that TNT modes are respected regarding their effects,